-The market price of our common stock is extremely volatile, which may affect our ability to raise capital in the future and may subject the value of your investment to sudden decreases.
+The market price of our common stock is extremely volatile, which may affect our ability to raise capital in the future and may subject the value of the investment of our stockholders to sudden decreases.

 The market price for securities of medical device and biotechnology companies, including ours, historically has been highly volatile, and the market from time to time has experienced significant price and volume fluctuations that are unrelated to the operating performance of such companies.
 The trading volume and prices of our common stock have been and may continue to be volatile and could fluctuate widely due to factors beyond our control.
-During 2018, the sale price of our common stock ranged from \$1.61 to \$11.50 per share, after giving effect to the one-for-12 reverse stock split effected on February 13, 2018.
+During 2019, the sale price of our common stock ranged from \$1.42 to \$4.75 per share.
 Such volatility may be the result of broad market and industry factors.
-Future fluctuations in the trading price or liquidity of our common stock may harm the value of your investment in our common stock.
-Factors that may have a significant impact on the market price and marketability of our common stock include:
+Future fluctuations in the trading price or liquidity of our common stock may harm the value of the investment of our stockholders in our common stock.
+Factors that may have a significant impact on the market price and marketability of our common stock include, among others:

-- the terms of any potential future debt restructuring or reorganization; - our ability to make interest payments under our Second Amended and Restated Credit Agreement;

-- our observance of covenants under our Second Amended and Restated Credit Agreement; - announcements of technological innovations or new commercial products by us or our present or potential competitors; - developments or disputes concerning patent or other proprietary rights; - developments in our relationships with employees, suppliers, distributors, sales representatives and customers; - acquisitions or divestitures; - litigation and government proceedings; - adverse legislation, including changes in governmental regulation; - third-party reimbursement policies; - additions or departures of key personnel; - sales of our equity securities by our significant stockholders or management or sales of additional equity securities by our company; - changes in securities analysts' recommendations; - short selling; - changes in health care policies and practices; - the delisting of our common stock or halting or suspension of trading in our common stock by the NYSE American; - economic and other external factors; and - general market conditions.
+- the terms of any potential future transaction(s) related to debt financing, debt restructuring or capital raising; - our ability to make interest payments under our Second Amended and Restated Credit Agreement; - our observance of covenants under our Second Amended and Restated Credit Agreement; - announcements of technological innovations or new commercial products by us or our present or potential competitors; - developments or disputes concerning patent or other proprietary rights; - developments in our relationships with employees, suppliers, distributors, sales representatives and customers; - acquisitions or divestitures; - litigation and government proceedings; - adverse legislation, including changes in governmental regulation; - third-party reimbursement policies; - additions or departures of key personnel; - sales of our equity securities by our significant stockholders or management or sales of additional equity securities by our company; - changes in securities analysts' recommendations; - short selling; - changes in health care policies and practices; - the delisting of our common stock or halting or suspension of trading in our common stock by the NYSE American; - · economic and other external factors; and - general market conditions.